ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_compl_info.md

 * During the initial ordering and provisioning of an instance or service, IBM Support can access client instances and information without prior notification of the client to ensure that orders are properly fulfilled.
 * IBM Support actively monitors instance lifecycle operations such as adding new hosts, in addition to the ordering, provisioning, and installation processes.
-* To fix issues that have arisen or might arise in the future, IBM Support might take a number of actions including but not limited to: reviewing client order details, restarting automation jobs, performing Operating System reload operations, or opening {{site.data.keyword.cloud_notm}} tickets using the provided client {{site.data.keyword.cloud_notm}} user ID and API key.
+* To fix issues that have arisen or might arise in the future, IBM Support might take a number of actions including but not limited to: reviewing client order details, restarting automation jobs, performing operating system reload operations, or opening {{site.data.keyword.cloud_notm}} tickets using the provided client {{site.data.keyword.cloud_notm}} user ID and API key.

 ### Proactive support for steady-state operations
 {: #vc_hybrid_compl_info-proactive-support-for-steady-state-operations}